madees/dbaudio-DS100-Chataigne-Module/README.md

 # dbaudio-DS100-Chataigne-Module
 Chataigne module to control d&amp;b audiotechnik DS100 matrix hardware with OSC protocol.

+> [!CAUTION]
-This community module is NOT OFFICIALLY supported by d&b audiotechnik.
+> This community module is NOT OFFICIALLY supported by d&b audiotechnik.
-It is publicly available to enable interested users to experiment, extend and create their own adaptations.
+> It is publicly available to enable interested users to experiment, extend and create their own adaptations.
-There is no guarantee for compatibility in between versions or for the implemented functionality to be reliable for professional.
+> There is no guarantee for compatibility in between versions or for the implemented functionality to be reliable for professional.
-Use what is provided here at your own risk!
+> Use what is provided here at your own risk!

+> [!TIP]
-That being said, I took great care to beta test all features with DS100 hardware before commits.
+> That being said, I took great care to beta test all features with DS100 hardware before commits.
-Please use GitHub Issues and/or contact me on Discord if you see any bug, I'll try to fix it asap !
+> Please use GitHub Issues and/or contact me on Discord if you see any bug, I'll try to fix it asap !

 To learn more about Chataigne, please visit : http://benjamin.kuperberg.fr/chataigne/